-Paul Simon album 'sounds old and new'
+Paul Simon album 'sounds old and new at the same time'

 Legendary singer-songwriter Paul Simon surprised fans and critics alike with his latest album.
 “Stranger to Stranger” featured his usual mix of cryptic and poetic lyrics and experiments with rhythms from other countries, but it also featured unusual percussion instruments and collaborations with young dance music artists.